catalyst-ctfd/python-starter/README.md

-# Spring Boot starter
+# Python starter
-This is a Spring Boot starter application which exposes / endpoint and returns "Hello World"
+This is a Python starter application which exposes / endpoint and returns "Hello World"